PALEOLITHIC CULTURES IN EUROPE

 Magdalenian Culture

-The Magdalenian Period (17,000 to 12,000 years ago) is named after the French site — La Madeleine, a rock shelter in the Vézère valley, in the Dordogne region of France — that tools associated with it were found.
+Around 19,000-14,000 years ago, the Magdalenian culture was spread over vast parts of Europe.
+It is named after the French site — La Madeleine, a rock shelter in the Vézère valley, in the Dordogne region of France — that tools associated with it were found.
 The site has tools, weapons and adornment associated with it.
-The culture existed toward the end of the last ice age.
+The culture originated during the Last Glacial Maximum — roughly 25,000 to 19,000 years ago — the coldest part of the last Ice Age.

 According to Les Eyzies Tourist Information: “The Magdalenien is characterised by regular blade industries struck from carinated cores.
 Typologically the Magdalenian is divided into six phases which are generally agreed to have chronological significance.
 The earliest phases are recognised by the varying proportion of blades and specific varieties of scrapers, the middle phases marked by the emergence of a microlithic component (particularly the distinctive denticulated microliths) and the later phases by the presence of uniserial (phase 5) and biserial ‘harpoons’ (phase 6) made of bone, antler and ivory.
 [Source: leseyzies-tourist.info +/]